Golf Channel's free-to-play game is back for another year, and the 2020 season has officially resumed.

-The contest continues this week with The Northern Trust and will run through the rescheduled Masters in November.
+The contest continues this week with the BMW Championship and will run through the rescheduled Masters in November.
 Here's a look at some of the players to keep an eye on when making your Pick 'Em selections as the PGA Tour hands out a $15 million top prize at the Tour Championship in Atlanta:

 1. Dustin Johnson: In his last three starts, Johnson has lost to exactly two players.
 While he didn't quite have enough to edge Jon Rahm Sunday in Chicago, he is playing like the world No. 1 and now will start the week with a tangible advantage as a result.
 Johnson has come close to lifting the FedExCup in the past, notably in 2016, and he was a fixture inside the top 5 on this golf course from 2013-18.